Oracle Data & Temp Files

 WHERE tablespace_name = 'BOWIE_DATA';

--- Note that *all* tables have their first extent created in the *first* data file defined to the tablespace.
+-- first extent are created in the first data file created

 ALTER TABLE one ALLOCATE EXTENT;